santiago-webdev/managing-linux/README.md

 @tmp | /tmp

-*Note that if you answered "no" when asked to wipe the drive your subvolume for @home will not be touched*.
+*Note that if you answered "no" when asked to wipe the drive your subvolume for @home will not be touched though recommened to backup existing snapshots if they exist in @home/.snapshot those will be lost.*
 And for the bootloader we are using systemd-boot with systemd hooks since it's simpler.
 There's also a little 4Gb "partition" that you will see as [SWAP] if you do a quick lsblk, because we are using zram in case that you run out of RAM.